Natural-born-citizen clause (United States): Barry Goldwater

 Barry Goldwater was born in Phoenix, in what was then the incorporated Arizona Territory of the United States.
 During his presidential campaign in 1964, there was a minor controversy over Goldwater's having been born in Arizona three years before it became a state.
-Attorney Melvin Belli unsuccessfully sought to have to Goldwater removed from the California ballot.
+Attorney Melvin Belli unsuccessfully sought to have Goldwater removed from the California ballot.

 George Romney

 George W. Romney, who ran for the Republican party presidential nomination in 1968, was born in Mexico to American parents.
 Romney's grandfather, a member of the Church of Jesus Christ of Latter-day Saints, had emigrated to Mexico in 1886 with his three wives and their children, after the U.S. federal government outlawed polygamy.
-However Romney's parents (monogamous under new church doctrine) retained their U.S. citizenship and returned to the United States with him and his siblings in 1912.
+However, Romney's parents (monogamous under new church doctrine) retained their U.S. citizenship and returned to the United States with him and his siblings in 1912.
 Romney's eligibility for president became moot when Richard Nixon was nominated as the Republican presidential candidate.